Updated: May 21, 2020

 While you may have heard of DOSBox before many have trouble using it.
 Whether it’s mounting the original game files or disks to executing the game files via command line it can be rather daunting.
-The following step by step guide will take you through some of the basic features and functionality of DOSBox and how to get an old DOS based game running on your modern Windows, Mac OS X, Linux or other computer.
+The following step by step guide will show you how to use DOSBox.
+It will take you through some of the basic features and functionality of DOSBox and how to get an old DOS games running on your modern Windows, Mac OS X, Linux or other computer.
 Furthermore this tutorial will demonstrate the Windows version and the setup of the classic Bethesda Softworks game, The Elder Scrolls II: Daggerfall.
 I’ve chosen this game since it is one of the more complex games to setup due to the system requirements and size of the game.
 Furthermore this setup should cover many of the settings and configurations that will help you in setting up other games.

 What is DOSBox?